Pompeo Rails Against China At 'Quad' Meeting With Foreign Ministers In Tokyo

 "Instead of forming exclusive cliques, multilateral and plurilateral cooperation should be open, inclusive and transparent," Chinese Foreign Ministry spokesman Wang Wenbin told reporters last month.

-On the surface, it might appear that China's assertive actions in recent months are compelling Japan, India and Australia to close ranks with the U.S.
+On the surface, it might appear that China's assertive actions in recent months are compelling Japan, India and Australia to close ranks with the United States.

 Chinese ships and planes have made frequent incursions into waters near the Japanese-controlled but disputed East China Sea islands known as Senkaku in Japan and Diaoyu in China.
 Chinese troops recently fought lethal melees with Indian soldiers high in the Himalayas.
-And Beijing has slapped punitive trade measures on Australia, after Australia called for an independent investigation into the origins of the COVID-19 pandemic.
+And Beijing has slapped punitive trade measures on Australia after Canberra called for an independent investigation into the origins of the COVID-19 pandemic.

 But Payne has distanced Australia from Pompeo's tirades against China's Communist Party, saying in July, "Let me reiterate that we make our own decisions."